-- (i) Requirements for designation of an affiliated covered entity.
-(A) Legally separate covered entities may designate themselves (including any health care component of such covered entity) as a single affiliated covered entity, for purposes of subparts C and E of this part, if all of the covered entities designated are under common ownership or control. - (B) The designation of an affiliated covered entity must be documented and the documentation maintained as required by paragraph (c) of this section. - (ii) Safeguard requirements.
-An affiliated covered entity must ensure that: it complies with the applicable requirements of this part, including, if - (A) The affiliated covered entity's creation, receipt, maintenance, or transmission of electronic protected health information complies with the applicable requirements of subpart C of this part; - (B) The affiliated covered entity's use and disclosure of protected health information comply with the applicable requirements of subpart E of this part; and - (C) If the affiliated covered entity combines the functions of a health plan, health care provider, or health care clearinghouse, the affiliated covered entity complies with § 164.308(a)(4)(ii)(A) and § 164.504(g), as applicable. - (c)(1) Standard: Documentation.
+- (b)(1) Standard: Affiliated covered entities.
+Legally separate covered entities that are affiliated may designate themselves as a single covered entity for purposes of this part. - (2) Implementation specifications-(i) Requirements for designation of an affiliated covered entity-(A) Legally separate covered entities may designate themselves (including any health care component of such covered entity) as a single affiliated covered entity, for purposes of this part, if all of the covered entities designated are under common ownership or control. - (B) The designation of an affiliated covered entity must be documented and the documentation maintained as required by paragraph (c) of this section. - (ii) Safeguard requirements.
+An affiliated covered entity must ensure that it complies with the applicable requirements of this part, including, if the affiliated covered entity combines the functions of a health plan, health care provider, or health care clearinghouse, §§164.308(a)(4)(ii)(A) and 164.504(g), as applicable. - (c)(1) Standard: Documentation.
 A covered entity must maintain a written or electronic record of a designation as required by paragraphs (a) or (b) of this section. - (2) Implementation specification: Retention period.
 A covered entity must retain the documentation as required by paragraph (c)(1) of this section for 6 years from the date of its creation or the date when it last was in effect, whichever is later.